Leeds v Wigan Talking Points

 5. Overuse of the video referee is more than a niggle now.

-It’s not about the calls - decisions we disagree with happen - but it is about waiting for decisions on every other try taking the focus away from what are often great plays.
+It’s not about the calls - decision we disagree with happen - but it is about waiting for decisions on every other try taking the focus away from what are often great plays.

 Ben Thaler called on the video referee four times during a game which required him to make 10 decisions on whether tries had been scored - with two calls of ‘no try’ being given.